 "3.2.
 Description of the design process methodology and functions of "The System"

-A description should be provided of the methodology applied for the design of “The System”, which includes the processes and standards followed within the design and development life cycle, for example for the automotive industry these may include ISO 26262, MISRA C and Automotive SPICE.
-The application of the methodology shall be demonstrated by an assessment report established by a competent authority .
-This may include a certificate of accreditation issued by an accreditation body."
+A description shall be provided of the methodology applied for the design of “The System”, which includes the processes and standards followed within the design and development life cycle[, for example for the automotive industry these may include ISO 26262, MISRA C and Automotive SPICE].
+The application of the methodology shall be demonstrated by an assessment report made by a [competent authority] [Technical Service [/ third party]].
+[This may include a certificate of accreditation issued by an accreditation body.]"

+Paragraph 3.4.1., amend to read:

+"3.4.1.
+The manufacturer shall provide a statement which affirms that the strategy chosen to achieve "The System" objectives will not, under fault and non-fault conditions, prejudice the safe operation of systems which are subject to the prescriptions of this Regulation."

 Paragraph 3.4.4., amend to read:

 "3.4.4.
-The documentation shall be supported, by an analysis which shows, in overall terms, how the system will behave on the occurrence of any one of those specified identified hazards or faults which will have a bearing on vehicle control performance or safety.
+The documentation shall be supported, by an analysis which shows, in overall terms, how the system will behave on the occurrence of any of those specified hazards or faults which will have a bearing on vehicle control performance or safety.

 This may be based on a Failure Mode and Effect Analysis (FMEA), a Fault Tree Analysis (FTA) or any similar process appropriate to system safety considerations.